orb-community/orb-website/docs/contact.md

 # Contribute
 <script async defer src="https://buttons.github.io/buttons.js"></script>

-**Orb** is a new project and just gathering speed.
+**Orb** is a new open-source project and just gathering speed.
 Check back later for guidelines on how you can contribute.
 Until then, star the project to show your interest!

 <a class="github-button" href="https://github.com/ns1labs/orb" data-size="large" aria-label="Star ns1labs/orb on GitHub">Star</a>